soltislab/transcriptome_microsats/Tutorial/README.md

 This tutorial assumes you have a linux like system and have Python 2.7 and Perl installed.
 Including the following Python packages: argparse

-This tutorial also assumes that you have R version 3.2.1 or later installed, and you will need to install the following R packages: tidyr scatterplot3d
+This tutorial also assumes that you have R version 3.2.1 or later installed, and you will need to install the following R packages: tidyr, scatterplot3d, Rcmdr, plotrix, Hmisc, Biostrings
-Rcmdr
-plotrix
-Hmisc
-Biostrings

 MISA can be downloaded from [here](http://pgrc.ipk-gatersleben.de/misa/).
 Modified versions of the primer3 scripts are in the MISA_changes directory of this repository.